JingYuan0926/agentic/README.md

 We thought:

-> *“What if we could tell an AI, in plain language, exactly how we want our funds handled—like ‘Send 0.2 ETH to Alice, but only for staking in ETHGlobal; otherwise, return it’ and have the wallet automatically enforce these conditions?”*
+> *“What if we could tell an AI, in plain language, exactly how we want our funds handled, like ‘Send 0.2 ETH to Alice, but only for staking in ETHGlobal; otherwise, return it’ and have the wallet automatically enforce these conditions?”*

 That sparked the idea of a **Customizable Agentic Smart Wallet**, you simply describe the rules (time locks, passwords, usage restrictions, or refunds if conditions aren’t met), and the wallet takes care of the rest.
 No manual coding.
 No guesswork.
 The only limitation is your imagination.